VladimirKalachikhin/Galadriel-map/README.md

 ## Tracks
 You may use `gpxlogger` app from gpsd-clients packet to logging track on your server.
 Control `gpxlogger` are in <img src="img/track.svg" alt="Handle tracks" width="24px"> tab.
 GaladrielMap displaying current track as a not well-formed gpx file.
 Other tracks may be displayed simultaneously.
 Run _chkGPXfiles.php_ in cli to repair non-well-formed gpx files for other applications.
+Tracks placed in _tracks_ directory on the server as it described in _params.php_.

 ## CSV
 Comma-Separated Values text file - the simplest way of cooking personal POI for your trip.
 Only text editor needed.
 But, to avoid mistakes, any spreadsheet recommended.
-The first line in the csv file must be field names.
+The first line in the CSV file must be field names.
 Good choice is a `"number","name","description","type","link","latitude","longitude"`
 Latitude and longitude may be in degrees, minutes and seconds, 61°04.7'N for example, or in decimal degrees.
-A real example of using csv to store information about ports and piers on Lake Saimaa in Finland - [SaimaaPOI](https://github.com/VladimirKalachikhin/Saimaa-POI).
-File with geospatial photolinks on csv format - is a good example too.
+A real example of using CSV to store information about ports and piers on Lake Saimaa in Finland - [SaimaaPOI](https://github.com/VladimirKalachikhin/Saimaa-POI).
+File with geospatial photolinks on CSV format - is a good example too.
+Place your CSV to _route_ directory on the server as it directory described in _params.php_.
+Avoid setting file names in _route_ same as names in _tracks_ directory.

 ## Exchange coordinates
 To get current position to clipboard to share it via other apps - tap on Position on <img src="img/speed1.svg" alt="Dashboard" width="24px"> tab.